 The Past, Today

 What made the Silverpilen the one to bring back?
 The ’50s and ’60s were something of a heyday for Husqvarna.
 In later years, the brand passed from owner to owner, none of whom looked after it very well.
-But in those days, it was the epitome of cool, winning motocross races worldwide and transporting Steve McQueen in The Great Escape, making the coolest movie star on the planet even cooler.
+But in those days, it was the epitome of cool, winning motocross races worldwide and even transporting Steve McQueen, making the coolest movie star on the planet even cooler.

 The design and engineering of the time was what Dent calls “beautifully simple, beautifully reduced.”
 “We’re fascinated by the mechanical beauty products had back then,” he says.
 “You look at it and understand it, instantly knowing what the thing can do or what you could do with it, and that’s exciting.
 In today’s world, it’s easy to just cover something up, try to wrap everything we get from the engineers almost in a mask.
 That isn’t cool.”